Norfolk Naval Shipyard

 Source: Library of Congress, Plan de Portsmouth en Virginie (1781?)

-Prior to the Gosport Shipyard, repairs were performed on beaches by "careening" a ship and pulling it over to one side, exposing half of the hull at a time.
-New ships could be built on beaches as well, with standard ship carpenter tools.
-The Patience and Deliverance were built on the beach in Bermuda, after a hurricane wrecked the Sea Venture coming to Jamestown with the Third Supply fleet in 1609.
+Prior to the Gosport Yard, ship repairs were performed on beaches by "careening" a ship and pulling it over to one side to expose half of the hull at a time.
+New ships could be constructed on beaches with standard ship carpenter tools; British mariners did not require a dedicated shipyard in order to build a ship.
+After a hurricane in 1609 wrecked the Sea Venture coming to Jamestown with the Third Supply fleet, the shipwrecked sailors and passengers built the Patience and Deliverance on beaches in Bermuda with a minimal supply of nails and equipment.

-Sprowle named the shipyard after Gosport, England.
+Sprowle named his house and the shipyard after Gosport, England.
 That town is located in southern England, across the harbor entrance from Portsmouth.
 "Gosport" is apparently based on the old English name for goose.
+Sprowle matched the pattern of Portsmouth/Gosport in England.
+His shipyard was located on the opposite side of Crab Creek from the Virginia town named Portsmouth.

 Crab Creek once separated Gosport from Portsmouth